 Special Note for Prospective Distance MPA Applicants

-With the exception of the Capstone Seminar (PAD 6961), the MPA program's courses are either exclusively or predominantly online courses.
-However, students who have less than one year of full-time professional work experience in the public or not-for-profit sectors at the time of admission into the program must attend six (6) on-campus professional networking workshops over the course of their MPA program, three of which must be attended within their first year of coursework (12 months).
+With the exception of the Capstone Seminar (PAD 6961), the MPA program's courses are exclusively online.
+However, students who have less than one year of full-time professional work experience in the public or not-for-profit sectors at the time of admission into the program must attend two (2) on-campus professional networking workshops over the course of their MPA program.
 The MPA Admissions Committee will determine whether or not an applicant's work experience is sufficient to waive attendance at these on-campus sessions.
 Students who have less than one year of full-time professional work experience in the public or not-for-profit sectors at the time of admission also must complete a 3-credit MPA internship (PAD 6940).
 All students must attend one Saturday session during their final semester, in order to deliver a formal oral presentation as part of their Capstone Seminar (PAD 6961).

 Post-Graduation Employment of FGCU’s MPA Graduates

 In addition, the Florida Education and Training Placement Information Program (FETPIP) regularly collects post-graduation employment data for its state universities and colleges.
-As evidenced by the most recent data (for 2014-2015 graduates), both the post-graduation employment rate and the average full-time earnings of FGCU’s MPA graduates are above the statewide averages for graduate Public Administration programs.
+As evidenced by the most recent data (for 2016-2017 graduates), both the post-graduation employment rate and the average full-time earnings of FGCU's MPA graduates are above the statewide averages for graduate Public Administration programs.
 The full-time employment rate of FGCU's 2016-17 MPA graduates was 89%, as compared to a 65% average for Florida graduate Public Administration programs statewide.
 The average quarterly earnings of FGCU's 2016-17 MPA graduates was $15,825, as compared to a $14,942 average for Florida graduate Public Administration programs statewide.
 (Florida Education and Training Placement Information Program) State University Reports 2016-17, Florida Public Universities by Program PDF, page 43.)

 Time-to-Degree Requirements and Graduation

-The occupational and family circumstances of students in FGCU’s MPA program are highly diverse.
-While some of the program’s students have limited occupational and family responsibilities and can pursue their coursework full-time, many of our students have full-time jobs and family responsibilities and are limited to part-time coursework.
-We are sensitive to each student’s need to balance work, family, and school and to proceed through the program at a manageable pace.
+The occupational and family circumstances of students in FGCU's MPA program are highly diverse.
+While some of the program's students have limited occupational and family responsibilities and can pursue their coursework full-time, many of our students have full-time jobs and family responsibilities and are limited to part-time coursework.
+We are sensitive to each student's need to balance work, family, and school and to proceed through the program at a manageable pace.
 Students whose other responsibilities limit them to part-time coursework can take as little as one course per term, provided they complete their degree within seven years of having initiated their MPA coursework.
-This accommodation of students’ diverse scheduling needs is reflected in the program’s time-to-degree and graduation data.
-Among students admitted to the program in Academic Year 2012-2013, 34% completed their degree in a standard full-time-student timeframe of two years, and an additional 28% completed their degree within four years, for an overall degree completion rate of 62% during this four-year period.
+This accommodation of students' diverse scheduling needs is reflected in the program's time-to-degree and graduation data.
+Among the 32 students admitted to the program in Academic Year 2013-2014, 6 (19%) completed their degree in a standard full-time-student timeframe of two years, and an additional 17 (53%) completed their degree within four years, for an overall degree completion rate of 72% during this four-year period.